sewenew/redis-plus-plus/README.md

 When creating a `Pipeline` object, `Redis::pipeline` method creates a new connection to Redis server.
 This connection is NOT picked from the connection pool, but a newly created connection.
 This connection has the same `ConnectionOptions` with other connections in the connection pool. `Pipeline` object maintains the new connection, and all piped commands are sent through this connection.

+**NOTE**: Creating a `Pipeline` object is NOT cheap, since it creates a new connection.
+So you'd better reuse the `Pipeline` as much as possible.

 #### Send Commands

 You can send Redis commands through the `Pipeline` object.
 Just like the `Redis` class, `Pipeline` has one or more (overloaded) methods for each Redis command.
 However, you CANNOT get the replies until you call `Pipeline::exec`.
 So these methods do NOT return the reply, instead they return the `Pipeline` object itself.
 And you can chain these methods calls.